patience992/Project1-/README.md

 Libraries Used:

-pandas
+pandas,
-numpy
+numpy,
-matplotlib.pyplot
+matplotlib.pyplot,
-seaborn
+seaborn,
-sklearn.model_selection (not used in this initial exploration) Data Cleaning:
+sklearn.model_selection (not used in this initial exploration), Data Cleaning:

 Missing values were handled using forward fill and mode imputation.